Recently, well-known ultrarunner Scott Jurek bested the current Fastest Known Time (FKT) of the Appalachian Trail by three hours.

-For backpacking traditionalists, a FKT was akin to running through the Louvre to knock off seeing as many famous painting sitings as possible…missing the point perhaps from a traditionalist viewpoint.
+For backpacking traditionalists, an FKT was akin to running through the Louvre to knock off seeing as many famous painting sitings as possible…missing the point perhaps from a traditionalist viewpoint.

-So in the small three-ring circus known as the so-called “hiking community”, the usual arguments were had….
+So in the small three-ring circus known as the so-called “hiking community” had the usual arguments….

 “It is missing the point of the trail!”

 “Hike your own hike!
 Who is to say what the real purpose of the trail experience is supposed to be!”

 …and so on.
 Ad nauseam.
 I suspect backpackers will have the same arguments next year..and the year after…and the year after that.

 More than one person has celebrated the end of a 2000+ mile journey by hoisting a toast on Katahdin.
 What Scott Jurek did was no different than many other thru-hikers after their journey.

 However, Scott Jurek’s journey was very different in the execution vs. other AT journeys (even previous FKTs).

 More public, orchestrated, and organized than anything on the trail before.